Gothic declension: The -a declension

-This declension has as counterparts the second declension (us/um) of Latin, and the omicron declension (os/on) of Greek.
+This declension has counterparts as the second declension (us/um) of Latin, and the omicron declension (os/on) of Greek.
 It contains masculine and neuter nouns.

 A varied set of nouns have two stems, one occurring with endings that are null or begin with a consonant (the nominative, accusative and vocative singular) and another that occurs with endings beginning with a vowel (all but the previously listed forms).

 One common situation leading to two-stem nouns is the automatic devoicing of voiced fricatives at (or near) the end of a word, e.g.: